HosamGen/GeoLLaVA/README.md

 We evaluated the performance of GeoLLaVA across various metrics, including ROUGE, BLEU, and BERT scores.
 The fine-tuned model demonstrated significant improvements in capturing and describing temporal changes in geographical landscapes.

+To calculate the scores after evaluating the models, please check the steps in the [https://github.com/HosamGen/GeoLLaVA/blob/main/Results.ipynb](Results.ipynb) notebook.

 ## Video-LLaVA Results

 | Model                | ROUGE-1 | ROUGE-2 | ROUGE-L | BLEU  | BERT  |